 Getting the sand out of your swimsuits promptly after every beach trip is just one aspect of proper bathing suit care and maintenance to make sure your swimsuit stays looking its best and fitting properly for years to come.
 In addition to our method for ridding your bathing suit of sand, we also compiled a handful of our top tips for maintaining your swimsuit to make sure you have all the knowledge you need to keep your favorite triangle or bandeau top in peak condition.

 - Always Hand Wash Your Bathing Suit: Washing your swimsuit properly is a huge part of caring for your swimsuit and keeping it looking and fitting perfectly season after season.
 It is important to hand wash your swimsuit after every wear, even if you haven’t been in the water.
 The reason for this is that your swimsuit comes into contact with many products and substances that can damage it if left on the fabric.
 Chlorinated water, sunscreen, and lotions include a few of the top culprits.
 To wash your suit, fill a basin or sink with cold water and a capful of ultra mild or specially formulated detergent.
 If you don’t have any mild detergent on hand, you can substitute white vinegar for the detergent.
-If you are out of detergent and white vinegar, just stick with cold water.
+If you are out of mild detergent and white vinegar, just stick with cold water.
 Next, submerge your swimsuit in the cold water and allow it to soak for thirty minutes.
 Once thirty minutes had elapsed, rinse your swimsuit with cold water until all of the cleaning solution is gone.
 From there, place your suit on a clean, dry towel and gently press the towel into the swimsuit to remove excess water.
 Once all of the excess water has been removed, lay your swimsuit flat to dry out of direct sunlight.

 - Rinse Your Swimsuit in Cold, Fresh Water Before Leaving the Beach or Pool: If you change out of your swimsuit before leaving the beach or pool, it is important to rinse your suit immediately in cold, fresh water.
 By doing so, you will help to quickly eliminate as much salt water, sand, or chlorinated water as possible, which will help to extend the life of your bathing suit and prevent a build up of sand in your bikini.
 Once you have rinsed your bathing suit off in fresh water, be sure to wrap it in a clean towel instead of throwing it into your bag with other wet, sandy gear.
 Exposing your swimsuit to other wet gear and leaving it in a bag can be harmful and cause mildew to grow in the fabric.
 Instead, lay your bathing suit flat on a towel as you drive home.
 We recommend always bringing an extra, clean towel with you when you are going for a day out in your swimsuit, so that once you change out of it you can rinse it out and have somewhere clean and dry to store it until you get home.